abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 > According to the BHK interpretation of logic:
 >
-> 1. A *primary proposition* is something for which a proof is given.
+> - A *proposition* is something that has a proof.
-> 2. A *logical operator* is a construction that unites several proofs into another proof.
+> - A *logical operator* is a construction that creates proofs from other proofs.
-> 3. A *composite proposition* is something for which a proof can be constructed, by combining primary propositions using logical operators.

 The original formulation of the BHK interpretation is not based on any particular mathematical theory.
 Here, we will first illustrate it using the language of set theory (just so we can abandon it a little later).

 ### The And and Or operations

-As the existence of a proof of a proposition is taken to mean that the proposition is true, the definitions of *and* is rather simple --- the proof of $A ∧ B$
+As the existence of a proof of a proposition is taken to mean that the proposition is true, the definitions of *and* is rather simple --- the proof of that proposition $$A ∧ B$

 ![And in the classical interpretation](../05_logic/classical_and.svg)

-...is just *a pair* containing a proof of $A$, and a proof of $B$ i.e. *a set-theoretic product* of the two (see chapter 2).
+...is just *a pair* containing a proof of $A$, and a proof of $B$ i.e. *a product* of the two!

 ![And in the BHK interpretation](../05_logic/bhk_and.svg)

-{: .theorem}
+{: .definition}

 > According to the BHK interpretation, a proof of $A \land B$ is a product of a proofs of $A$ and $B$ ($A \times B$).

 The principle for determining whether the proposition is true or false is similar to that of primary propositions --- if the pair of proofs of $A$ and $B$ exist (i.e. if both proofs exist) then the proof of $A \land B$ can be constructed (and so $A \land B$ is "true").

 **Task 2:** What would be the **or** operation in this case?